arduino/docs-content/content/hardware/03.nano/boards/nano-33-ble-rev2/tutorials/cheat-sheet/ble-cheat-sheet.md

 ![ Bluetooth module.](assets/Nano33_ble_rev2_ble.png)

-## Bluetooth
+## Bluetooth®

-To enable Bluetooth on the Nano 33 BLE Rev2, we can use the [ArduinoBLE](https://www.arduino.cc/en/Reference/ArduinoBLE) library, and include it at the top of our sketch:
+To enable Bluetooth® on the Nano 33 BLE Rev2, we can use the [ArduinoBLE](https://www.arduino.cc/en/Reference/ArduinoBLE) library, and include it at the top of our sketch:

 ```arduino
 #include <ArduinoBLE.h>